How Many Hours Do Registered Nurses Work?

 - Drink plenty of water, take your breaks and take short walks along the corridors whenever the time allows it;

-- Wear shoes that are specifically made for nurses on feet all day and compression socks is a must for pretty much all nurses;
+- Wear athletic sneakers for nurses that are specifically made for nurses on feet all day and compression socks is a must for pretty much all nurses;

 - Keep track of your routines with a specialized watch for nurses.